 - Areas where there may be a planning condition, Article 4 Direction or other restriction that limits or removes ‘permitted development’ rights.

-These rules summarise the text of Schedule 2, Part A, Class A of the The Town and Country Planning (General Permitted Development) (England) Order 20156 (as amended7).
+These rules summarise the text of Schedule 2, Part A, Class A of The Town and Country Planning (General Permitted Development) (England) Order 20154 (as amended5).

-Detailed advice on complying with these rules, illustrative examples and further explanations of the terminology used is provided by government in the ‘Permitted development rights for householders: technical guidance8’.
+Detailed advice on complying with these rules, illustrative examples and further explanations of the terminology used are provided by the government in the ‘Permitted development rights for householders: technical guidance6’.

 You are strongly advised to read this guidance to help understand how permitted development rules apply to the specific circumstances of any proposal.